eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 In this example the nodes are the set of all functions and function calls are stored as edges (for each call from function A to every function B).
 The key algorithm is the search for the so-called strongly-connected components in the resulting graph.

-It is recommended not to implement your own version of that algorithm.
-Please use an existing solution!
+Please use an existing solution for the algorithm (keep in mind the effort you can avoid and a quality you can gain)!
 The algorithm is able to output every loop with all its members of that loop.
-You can also use your own implementation.
-But keep in mind the effort and the quality of the existing solutions that you could get here.
+But you are free to make your own implementation.

 #### Complex resolution